Connecticut-Style Lobster Rolls

 1/4 cup finely sliced chives

-As soon as the lobster is cool enough to handle, remove the meat from the shell using kitchen shears, lobster crackers, and/or the back of a heavy cleaver to help crack the shells (it's okay if the meat gets a little mangled).
-Reserve the legs and shells.
-Roughly chop meat into bite-size pieces and set on a double layer of paper towels to drain.
+As soon as the lobster is cool enough to handle, remove the meat from the shell using kitchen shears, lobster crackers, or the back of a heavy cleaver to crack the shells — it’s okay if the meat gets a little mangled.
+Reserve the shells.
+Roughly chop the meat into bite-size pieces and set on a double layer of paper towels to drain.

-Melt remaining butter in skillet over medium heat.
-As soon as the butter is melted, add the lobster meat.
-Cook, tossing constantly and using a spoon to gently fold the meat and butter over each other in the skillet until the lobster is mostly opaque (the butter should not sizzle), about 3 minutes.
-Season to taste with salt and pepper and distribute evenly to toasted buns.
+Pat the lobster meat dry with paper towels.
+Melt the remaining butter in the skillet over medium heat.
+As soon as it is melted, add the lobster meat.
+Cook, tossing constantly and folding the meat through the butter, until the lobster is just opaque and warmed through — the butter should not sizzle, about 3 minutes.
+Season with salt and pepper and divide evenly among the toasted buns.

-Add the remaining lobster shells to the pan and saute over medium heat for about 2-3 minutes.
-Spoon lobster butter over the lobster meat, garnish with chopped chives, and serve.
+Add the reserved shells to the skillet and sauté over medium heat for 2–3 minutes to infuse the butter.
+Spoon the lobster butter over the filled rolls, garnish with chives, and serve immediately.

 Comments